 Food Temperature: The meals were lukewarm.
 This could be a factor of the packaging or the delay due to the rains.
 It wasn’t really an issue since I was eating these at home and could easily give a quick blast in my microwave once I transferred to a bowl.
 I think most offices these days have basic amenities like a microwave and some cutlery.
 You can technically eat the meal from the box as it comes with a fork and spoon and a napkin but in most cases, I found transferring to a bowl or plate was preferable.

 So if your new year’s resolution is to eat healthier meals or you just feel like you can’t face another Mee Goreng Monday, I highly recommend trying out Dahmakan.
-And as a treat to first time users, you can use code HAPPYGOKL4X3 and get 4RM off your first three orders.
+Visit them here.

 *We received the meals from Dahmakan for free.
 Opinions, as always are our own.